 Hyperice Hypervolt 2 Highlights

 Similar to the Theragun Prime, the Hyperice Hypervolt 2 can be a great tool for people of all shapes and sizes.
 Our bodies tend to get stiff, and this massage gun can help you get back to 100 percent quickly.
 Just like the Therabody App, the Hyperice App is compatible with your massage gun, and provides routines to perform once you fill out your profile with your activities and needs.
-There’s activity options for everyone, ranging from office work to outdoor sports, and our personal favorite — lifting weights.
+There are activity options for everyone, ranging from office work to outdoor sports, and our personal favorite — lifting weights.

 This massage gun comes equipped with five different attachments, and three different speed settings.
 The battery is meant to last for three hours, and it can be paired up with the companion app via Bluetooth.